endymion1818/deliciousreverie-2023/src/pages/posts/design-is-broken.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Design is Broken - Delicious Reverie"
+title: "Design is Broken"
 description: "I was getting nowhere.
 For the previous four years, I had been self employed and had managed the transition from print design to web design.
 I was enjoying life, but then a desire to build on my success as part of a forward thinking and dynamic team motivated me to submit my CV to a number of local agencies."
-categories:
+tags: design, personal
 datePublished: 2015-02-14
 ---
 I was getting nowhere.
 For the previous four years, I had been self employed and had managed the transition from print design to web design.
 I was enjoying life, but then a desire to build on my success as part of a forward thinking and dynamic team motivated me to submit my CV to a number of local agencies.